EtchedPixels/CC6303/README.md

 - Strip out lots of unused options like -o.

+- Make embedding C source into asm as comments work for debugging

+- Allow the code segment to be set so code can be compiled into other segments like .discard

 - The assembler uses 15 char names internally.
 The compiler does not.
 This leads to asm errors when the symbols clash.

 - Maybe float: cc65 lacks float beyond the basic parsing support, so this means extending the back end to handle all the fp cases (probably via stack) and using the long handling paths for the non maths ops.

+- Teach as68 to behave like a classic unix assembler.
+Then go fix up the Fuzix makefiles to match.

 ## BIG ISSUES